znalbert/alg_think_mod_2/README.md

 # Function Runtime

 We were originally given a function to generate the order of nodes to be removed under a targeted attack.
 However, this function was highly inefficient with a runtime on the order of O(n**2).
 We were instructed to create an optimized version and plot the runtimes of the two functions.
 The optimized function has a runtime on the order of O(n).
+Also, pleasenote that the spikes in the graph are consistent with Python's garbage collection.

 ![Plot Runtimes of Unoptimized and Optimized Targeted Order Functions](https://raw.githubusercontent.com/znalbert/alg_think_mod_2/master/img/function_runtimes.png)